Photo by Jan Kopřiva on Unsplash

 To make safe-sex products more effective, companies add the spermicide Nonoxynol-9 to condoms and lubes.
 It was once believed to kill bacteria that cause STIs.
 However, that is no longer true, new studies show it increases someone’s chances of contracting an STI.

-Along with these chances, Nonoxynol-9 also irritates and kills off the cells in the vagina and anus.
+Along with these chances, Nonoxynol-9 also irritates and kills off the cells in the vagina and anus.10

 Glycerin & Propylene Glycol (Water-based)

-Another issue is adding these to a substance increases the osmolarity.
-And, as we learned in the previous section, an increase in osmolarity is an increase in the user’s susceptibility of contracting STIs and other infections.
+Another issue is adding these to a substance increases the osmolarity.10 And, as we learned in the previous section, an increase in osmolarity is an increase in the user’s susceptibility to contracting STIs and other infections.

-It’s also worth noting that professionals believe that because silicones evaporate from our bodies instead of absorbing, that they may pose little to no risk to us.
+Many professionals believe that because silicones sit on top of our skin instead of absorbing into it, that they may pose little to no risk to us.14

 TL;DR Science Summary